UK General Election 2024: Impact on mortgage rates and house prices

 On the other hand, if rates do fall in the second half of 2024, we could see house prices rise as buyers gain more confidence.

-How house prices have changed since the Conservatives came into power in 2010
+How house prices changed while the Conservatives were in power

 The table below shows how the average house price has changed in the UK in the 14 years since the Conservatives were elected in May 2010.